NikolaiRadke/Nokolino_pcb/README.md

 # ![NOKO](http://www.nikolairadke.de/NOKOlino/nokolino_klein.png) NOKOlino

 The ATTiny-based litte brother of NOKO.
 Tiny and cute.
 And everyone is invited to **contribute**.
 NOKOlino is for everyone.
-Right now, the PCB is finished.
-I will provide the Gerber-Files in this GitHub, but everyone can purchase a complete kit via Heise Verlag!
-Stay tuned!
+This Repository ist for the **PCB** version of NOKOlino, easy and fast to build.
+See [PCB](https://github.com/NikolaiRadke/NOKOlino/tree/master/NEWS.md) on how to get your own boards.
 What's new?
-See the [newsblog](https://github.com/NikolaiRadke/NOKOlino/tree/master/NEWS.md).
+See the [newsblog](https://github.com/NikolaiRadke/NOKOlino/tree/master/PCB.md).

 ![NOKOlino light blue](http://www.nikolairadke.de/NOKOlino/nokolino_wiki.png)

-Like his big brother NOKO, the little NOKOlino delights it's surroundings with cheeky comments.
+Like his big brother **NOKO**, the little NOKOlino delights it's surroundings with cheeky comments.
 But unlike NOKO he is more obstinate - no radio, a display, no frills.
 Instead of an Arduino he has a small **ATtiny** microcontroller, only one on-off switch and a big button.
 But he is small, can stay active for days and is, in contrast to his big brother, very easy to build.

 Another useful application option would be to use the hardware without the monster suit as a **music box** in an old used doll to bring it back to modern days, maybe with other sounds or songs.